swiftlang/swift-org-website/gsoc2024/index.md

 - a manually designed and coded Swift-based DSL that exposes in a developer-friendly way the SAM template definition (it can/should be based on [this exsiting code](https://github.com/sebsto/swift-aws-lambda-runtime/blob/sebsto/deployerplugin_dsl/Sources/AWSLambdaDeploymentDescriptor/DeploymentDescriptorBuilder.swift))

-- these two components must be callable from [an existing SPM plugin](https://github.com/sebsto/swift-aws-lambda-runtime/tree/sebsto/deployerplugin_dsl/Plugins/AWSLambdaDeployer)
+- these two components must be callable from [an existing SwiftPM plugin](https://github.com/sebsto/swift-aws-lambda-runtime/tree/sebsto/deployerplugin_dsl/Plugins/AWSLambdaDeployer)

 **Potential mentors**